ml6team/techdays-agntcy-tutorial/coffeeAGNTCY/coffee_agents/lungo/README.md

-Absolutely!
-I’ve cleaned up your Markdown, organized the titles hierarchically, fixed heading sizes, and integrated your monsoon workshop instructions seamlessly into the flow.
-Here’s the polished version:

-# CoffeeAgntcy Workshop: Multi-Agent System Integration
+# TechDays 2025 AGNTCY Workshop: Multi-Agent System Integration

-Welcome to the **CoffeeAgntcy Workshop**!
-This interactive exercise will guide you through deploying and exploring a multi-agent coffee trading system and challenge you to integrate weather awareness into the Vietnam farm agent.
+Welcome to the **CoffeeAGNTCY Workshop**!
+In this hands-on exercise, you'll deploy and explore a multi-agent coffee trading system for CoffeeAGNTCY, a global coffee company.
+Your main goal is to integrate weather awareness into one of the farm agents.

----

-## 🎯 Workshop Objectives

-By the end of this workshop, you will be able to:

-- Deploy a complete multi-agent system using Agntcy components
-- Understand how agents communicate using Agent-to-Agent (A2A) protocols
-- Explore the system architecture and observe agent interactions
-- **Complete the main challenge**: Integrate monsoon awareness into the Vietnam farm agent
+The first thing you need to do is clone the CoffeeAgntcy repo from [https://github.com/agntcy/coffeeAgntcy](https://github.com/agntcy/coffeeAgntcy).
+Feel free to check out their README and experiment.
+However, this tutorial contains all the setup instructions you need, so you can follow along without any worries.

+We're going to expand the *lungo* configuration with new features.
+Be sure to follow the steps in this tutorial, working inside the
+`coffeeAGNTCY/coffee_agents/lungo` directory.

 ---